On average, your neighbors pay $62 a month.See Your Rates

 Virginia requires that all drivers wear seat belts, as well as passengers 18 or older in the front seat(s).
 Adults in the back seat are not required to wear seat belts.
 Minors are required to use approved child seats as mentioned above.
 The maximum penalty for failing to wear a seat belt as required is $25.

-When you drive a vehicle in Virginia that is required to be registered in another state, you must have the type of insurance required by that state.
-You must be able to provide proof of this insurance to law enforcement if requested.
+Do you drive a car in Virginia that's registered in another state?
+If so, you must have the type of insurance required by that state.
+You must be able to provide proof of this insurance to law enforcement.

 The percentage of Virginia residents estimated to be driving without insurance is 10.1%.
 That ranks Virginia as #31 among US states and the District of Columbia, slightly better than average.